swentel/indieweb/README.md

 To create an account, you need to authenticate with https://indieauth.com/ which requires you to add the "rel=me" attribute on links to your social accounts.
 See https://indieauth.com/setup for full instructions.
 See also Indieauth further below.

+You can also use the built-in endpoint so you don't need to rely on external services.

 - Configuration is at /admin/config/services/indieweb/webmention
 - Overview of all collected webmentions and pingbacks are at /admin/content/webmention